Thai Tourist Visa Rules and Regulations

 Do a quick search of rules about tourist visas and you’ll find a multitude of sites that often contradict each other.
 There are a couple of reasons for this.
-The pages that rank highly were probably written a few years ago and some information is now out of date, as the Thai Immigration Dept has a habit of changing regulations every year or so.
+The pages that rank highly were probably written a few years ago and some information is now out of date, as the Thai Immigration Dept has a habit of changing or selectively enforcing regulations every year or two.
 So, I’ll try to keep this page updated if there are any changes.

 But for the majority of people reading this, all you really need to know is that you don’t need a visa to visit Thailand for a holiday.
 You’ll get a 30 Day Visa Exemption stamp in your passport which allows you to stay in Thailand for up to 30 days.
 This isn’t a visa, it means you don’t need a visa and can stay for up to 30 days.